lindanikhuzwayo/Parallel-Programming-with-the-Java-Fork-Join-framework/README.md

 # Parallel-Programming-with-the-Java-Fork-Join-framework
-This aims to compare parallel execution with sequential execution of the same algorithm
+This aims to compare parallel execution with sequential execution of the same algorithm For a detailed explanation read the report